outcomesinsights/conceptql_spec/README.md

     - Default: empty
     - When empty, the confirming diagnosis may occur at any time after the minimum_gap to be considered valid
     - This option is useful when attempting to limit confirming diagnoses for acute diseases, e.g. if attempting to find confirmation of the flu, it would be advisable to set this option in order to limit confirmation to distinct periods when a patient had the flu
-- Outpatient Return Date
+- Outpatient Event to Return
-    - Determines which date from an outpatient record should be used as the date in which the associated condition "occurred"
+    - Determines which event return should two outpatient records meet all criteria
+        - In most situations, using the initial outpatient event is desired, particularly when the algorithm is used to record an exposure of interest or outcome
+        - However, returning the initial outpatient event when the algorithm is used to determine an index event can introduce immortal time bias.
+In these cases, using the confirming event will avoid immortal time bias
     - Options
-        - Start Date
+        - Initial Event
-        - End Date
+        - Confirming Event
     - Optional
-    - Defaults to start date
+    - Defaults to Initial Event
-        - The start date is preferred over the end date because the majority of outpatient events are limited to a single and those that are billed over many days represent cases where all conditions are known at the time of the first day of the outpatient visit

 ## Filtering by People